 - Remission means there are few to no signs of cancer in the body.

 - Complete remission means there aren’t any detectable signs of symptoms of cancer.

 Still, cancer cells can remain in the body, even after complete remission.
 This means the cancer can come back.
-When this happens, it’s usually within the first five years after treatment.
+When this happens, it’s usually within the first

 Some doctors use the term “cured” when referring to cancer that doesn’t come back within five years.
 But cancer can still come back after five years, so it’s never truly cured.

 Currently, there’s no true cure for cancer.
 But recent advances in medicine and technology are helping move us closer than ever to a cure.